Medical disorders and a lack of proper nutrition are causes of failure to thrive.

 Environmental and social factors

 Whatever the cause, inadequate nutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
 Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more can affect the growth of a child’s body and brain.

 Environmental and social factors are the most common reasons why children do not get the nutrition they need.
 Failure to thrive for these reasons results from not taking in enough calories.

-Parental neglect or abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , parental mental health conditions (such as depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more ), food insecurity, and chaotic family situations all increase the risk that routine, nutritious meals will not be provided.
+Parental neglect or abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , parental mental health conditions (such as depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more ), food insecurity, and chaotic family situations all increase the risk that routine, nutritious meals will not be provided.
 Such stressful situations or unstimulating environments also may blunt the child's appetite and decrease the child's intake of food.

 Sometimes parents provide food with poor nutritional value, which can lead to poor intake and poor weight gain.
 Parents may not fully understand infant feeding techniques and may improperly prepare formula, or the child may have feeding difficulties that the parents are unable to handle.
 When parents have poor infant feeding skills and their infant has feeding difficulties, failure to thrive may occur.